 When I was considering leaving, I contacted the Professional Support Unit in the London Deanery.
 They gave me four free career coaching sessions (that was five years ago – I’m not sure what they provide now).
 I was linked up with a coach who wasn’t a doctor, but a writer by profession.
 She did all sorts of things with me, like personality tests, a CV overhaul, a skills analysis, non-medical interview practice and lots more.
 As she worked with me, it became a bit clearer to me why medicine wasn’t the right career for me.

 My mentor was (and, in fact, still is) Dr Gyles Morrison (mentioned above).
-He left medicine about a year before I did, and was therefore able to relate to me in a very specific way, as he knew exactly what I was going through.
+He left medicine about a year before I did, and was therefore able to relate to me in a very specific way, as he knew exactly what I was going through – he understood on a level that even my most supportive non-medic friends never could.
 His support and advice became a lifeline to me as I felt my way through a strange, new, non-medical world.

-That was an informal mentorship, but there are also a lot of professional career coaches, life coaches and mentors out there who are themselves ex-doctors and now specialise in helping other doctors.
-If you find someone whose ethos and coaching style resonates with you, this could be a very worthy investment.
+That was an informal mentorship, but there are also a lot of professional career coaches, life coaches and mentors out there, like me, who specialise in helping other doctors.
+We all have different backgrounds and niches, so have a look around and find someone whose style and story reonates with you.

 Formal or informal, having a person to specifically discuss these issues with you can bring you empathy and new perspectives, as well as helping you to set goals and holding you accountable to them.
 Remember, engaging a coach doesn’t mean that you’re definitely going to end up quitting medicine – it just means that you’re exploring your options.